 The Hesh 3 have 170ms of latency which is not ideal for watching a lot of video content.
 It's about average for most Bluetooth headphones with no low latency codecs, so if you need to watch a lot of videos, use them wired.

 The Skullcandy Hesh 3 are decently versatile headphones with a great wireless range and a lightweight, understated design.
 They're easy-to-use and decently comfortable if a bit tight on the head and have a bass-heavy audio reproduction that sounds exciting but won't be for everyone.
 Unfortunately, they do not isolate well in loud environments and their build quality feels a bit cheap and plasticky compared to some of the headphones below.
-See our recommendations for the best headphones under $100, the best wireless over-ear headphones, and the best over-ear headphones under $100.
+See our recommendations for the best headphones under $100, the best wireless headphones, and the best over-ear headphones under $100.

 The Skullcandy Hesh 3 have similar performance to the Skullcandy Crusher Wireless in most aspects.
 The Hesh 3 have a greater wireless range, a slightly better-balanced sound, and a lighter and more comfortable design.
 They also tend to block a bit more noise passively, although not by much.
 On the other hand, the Crusher Wireless have a much better build quality than the Hesh 3.
 They also have a longer battery life and an adjustable bass slider that makes them slightly more customizable.